PPzhen000/PPzhen000.github.io/_posts/2019-04-21-the_beginning_of_the_job_hunting_process.markdown

 ---
 layout: post
 title:      "The beginning of the job hunting process "
-date:       2019-04-21 05:49:51 +0000
+date:       2019-04-21 01:49:52 -0400
 permalink:  the_beginning_of_the_job_hunting_process
 ---

-Finanlly comes the day!
+Finally comes the day!
 I officially declared my Job Search Start Date and decided to fully devote myself into job applications.
 I want to say...
 I am terrified.

 I don't know when I will land a job, when I will  hear from HRs, when I will get invitation to onsite interviews...